thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 #### Input for traffic line crossing line
 Having a tool whereby the user could indicate the line where vehicles cross the traffic light could make the basic image processing of whether the vehicle is running the red light or not far easier.
 This line would be made up of two points that the user would place down through the user interface.
-This line would define the crossing point where buses could pass to go past a traffic light.
+This line would define the crossing point where buses could pass to go past traffic lights.

 ### Outputs:

 #### Training data weight output
-If machine learning is required, output will be gathered from the training in the form of weights and biases that will influence and classify future input.
+If machine learning is required, the output will be gathered from the training in the form of weights and biases that will influence and classify future input.
-This will be used to set up the camera and it will autodetect the intersection layout from a variety of angles.
+This will be used to set up the camera, and it will autodetect the intersection layout from a variety of angles.
-If the weights and biases are fine-tuned enough the system should be successful in detection.
+If the weights and biases are fine-tuned, enough the system should be successful in detection.
 The program will be the recipient of the output, as the output is fed back in for more training and testing.
 The output will need at least a 90% tolerance for how accurately the output is used to detect whether the bus has passed a red light.
 To measure output, the team can check the system against a test set and judge prediction percentage.